 ● The deceased person’s parents

 Grieving family members are not expected to know whether they can sue.
 Instead, if you have a question about whether you can bring this lawsuit, you should check with an experienced attorney who can review the circumstances or read our article on who can file a wrongful death suit.

 3. Hire an Experienced California Wrongful Death Attorney

 Wrongful death lawsuits are incredibly complicated, and grieving family members should not handle them alone.
 Instead, hiring a qualified California attorney will allow you to focus on your family while a lawyer does the heavy lifting.

 At GJEL, we offer a free initial consultation to all potential clients so that they can meet with us.
 We are happy to discuss your case and answer any questions you have.
-Many clients want to know about our experience or whether we think they have a valid case.
+Many clients want to know about our experience or whether we think they have a valid wrongful death claim.

 We will also discuss our fee arrangements so you can decide whether you want to hire us.
 These consultations come with no strings and are completely confidential.
 If you don’t like what you hear, you are free to meet with other Bay Area wrongful death lawyers and come back to us if you want.